BOOK 1: Intertwined Souls Series – Eva and Zoe

 In The Blood of the Greeks

-Fourteen year old Zoe Lambros’ faith in God is shattered after her mother’s death at the hands of the German Commander.
-She determines to defy the enemy in every way she can–including a festering urge to kill the German Commander’s daughter, Eva Muller.
+Zoe Lambros’ faith in God is shattered after her mother’s death at the hands of the German commander.
+She determines to defy the enemy in every way she can–including a festering urge to kill the German commander’s daughter, Eva Muller.

 Eva Muller has a tortured past, and a secret, if revealed, will lead to certain death at the hands of her father.
 Despite knowing the risk, Eva is working with the village priest to help the Jews escape.
-With her activities closely observed, Eva needs help to continue the clandestine operation.
-Zoe is not who Eva has in mind but they have to find a way to work as a team to accomplish their life saving mission.
+With her activities closely monitored, Eva needs help to continue the clandestine operation and Zoe Lambros is the answer despite her antagonism to the young fiery Greek.

 In The Blood of the Greeks is available in print and ebook!
 Click here to order!